Skip to content

 There are thousands of types of scams today, but essentially they aim to steal money, property, or information through deception.

-A common feature of many scams is that the fraudster will often create an environment which plays on the emotions of the consumer – for example fear of losing all their money.
+A common feature of many scams is that the criminal will often create an environment which plays on the emotions of the consumer – for example fear of losing all their money.

 What are some common scam types?